Search and seizure: Warrant requirement

-Exceptions to the warrant requirement
+Exceptions

 Courts have also established an "exigent circumstances" exception to the warrant requirement.
 "Exigent circumstances" simply means that the officers must act quickly.
 Typically, this is because police have a reasonable belief that evidence is in imminent danger of being removed or destroyed, but there is still a probable cause requirement.
 Exigent circumstances may also exist where there is a continuing danger, or where officers have a reasonable belief that people in need of assistance are present.
 This includes when the police are in "hot pursuit of a fleeing felon."
 In this circumstance, so long as there is probable cause, police may follow the suspect into a residence and seize any evidence in plain view.

 Certain limited searches are also allowed during an investigatory stop or incident to an arrest.
 These searches may be referenced as refined searches.

 While the interpretations of the U.S. Supreme Court are binding on all federal courts interpreting the U.S. Constitution, there is some variance in the specifics from state to state, for two reasons.
 First, if an issue has not been decided by the U.S. Supreme Court, then a lower court makes a ruling of "first impression" on the issue, and sometimes two different lower courts will reach different interpretations.
 Second, virtually all state constitutions also contain provisions regarding search and seizure.
 Those provisions cannot reduce the protections offered by the U.S. Constitution, but they can provide additional protections such that a search deemed "reasonable" under the U.S. Constitution might nonetheless be unreasonable under the law of a particular state.

-Violation of the warrant requirement
+Violation

 There are several areas of analysis that courts use to determine whether a search has encroached upon constitutional protections.
 Only those searches that meet with certainty each of the minimal measured requirements of the following four doctrines are likely to stand unchallenged in court.
 Those qualifying doctrines are reasonableness, probable cause, judicial authority, and particularity.
 While police judgment just before or during the course of a search or arrest usually provides the factors that determine reasonableness, matters of probable cause, judicial authority, and particularity requirements are commonly met through police procedures that are overseen by a court judge or magistrate prior to any search or arrest being conducted.
 Probable cause requires an acceptable degree of justified suspicion.
 Particularity requirements are spelled out in the constitution text itself.
 Law enforcement compliance with those requirements is scrutinized prior to the issuance of a warrant being granted or denied by an officiating judicial authority.